 Your case is unique to you.
 We understand that this is a complicated process for you to go through during your disability.
 Our services offer you a free consultation that will make it much easier for you to navigate.

 What Can Social Security Lawyers Do For Me?

 Social Security lawyers work to help people like you who have experienced a mental or physical injury or disability win their case in court.
-They are highly trained professionals who will guide you through the filing process.
+They are attorneys who are highly trained professionals and an experienced attorney will guide you through the filing process.

 They will file your documentation and forms and appeal your case if need be.
-Your lawyer will offer legal advice, prepare and file for your benefits, and ensure that you and your family receive compensation.
+Your lawyer will offer legal advice, prepare and file for your benefits, and give legal representation to ensure that you and your family receive compensation.

 In essence, your attorney will know all of the information needed for the social security administration.

 There are many mitigating factors regarding obtaining Social Security Disability Benefits.
 These include your age, your work history, and your income.
 To be eligible for your Social Security Retirement Benefits, you must have at least ten years of work history where you paid into your benefits.

 Also, If you worked and paid your FICA taxes, you may be eligible to collect Social Security Disability or Supplemental Security Income (SSI) benefits.

 However, If you haven’t been able to get enough work credits for ten years to earn your eligibility, there may be other options for you to go with.
 Your attorney will be able to go over these options with you at the time of your hearing.